engWafula/Numida-fse-assement-solution/README.md

 ## Usage

 - Access the GraphQL API at `http://localhost:5000/graphql` to test queries.
+- Access the REST API at `http://localhost:5000/api/payments` to test loan payment addition.
 - Use the web app to view existing loans, add new payments, and see the payment statuses.

 ## Acknowledgments